 Beware the dangers - River camping is a safe and fun experience once you know the dangers.
-Know what to do if you capsize a kayak, don’t sneak up on any wildlife that congregate by the river and practice caution when partaking in all water activities.
+Know what to do if you capsize a kayak, don’t sneak up on any wildlife that congregates by the river, and practice caution when partaking in all water activities.

 Top Locations For River Camping in Texas

-With river camping, there is nothing stopping you from embarking on a primitive camping adventure.
-However, with so many major rivers going through state and national parks, river camping caters for all levels.
+With river camping, there is nothing stopping you from embarking on a primitive camping adventure in Texas.
+However, with so many major rivers going through state and national parks, river camping caters to all levels.
 A fully equipped campsite can heighten the enjoyment of a relaxing camping trip by the river.

 Below are just a few of the majestic rivers of Texas at which to enjoy your river camping adventure in Texas.